 The fun and strategy grow after each stage.
 You get a certain amount of mutagen based on your score that you can spend on an evolution tree.
 Unlocking nodes on the tree can grant new abilities to your swarmers.
 You can make the Matriarch deal more damage and have more health, grant the stalker double damage on back attacks, or give the disrupter a ranged distraction for example.

 I didn’t find any unbalanced abilities either, each one was situational and useful with no outliers proving to be too strong or weak.
 Something that almost always tends to happen in these type of games.

-Something I really enjoyed about the evolution tree is the fact that you aren’t locked into your choices.
+You aren’t locked into the choices you make in the evolution tree.
 Between levels, you can deselect any of the nodes you have unlocked and have the mutagen refunded to you.
-This means that you can more or less change load outs at your discretion between levels.
+This means that you can more or less change load-outs at your discretion between levels.
 It’s very intuitive.

 Each stage takes place on a different part of the ship, starting at the bottom and ascending floors upward.
 You will devour pathetic humans in logistics, marketing and more.
 Each stage has its own objectives and themes.
 There is a nice variety of gameplay between them.
 One might have you eliminate drills and then deal with a security team.

 Another might have you fleeing an area that’s about to be purged, giving you a limited amount of turns to succeed.
 One has you planning ambushes as you fend off waves of humans while you defend the matriarch.
 The variety is very much a good thing and something I didn’t expect going into Attack Of The Earthlings.
 But it’s not all good news.

 One stage, in particular, is simply awful.
 The game takes away most of your strategical options and gives you a single grunt of which you have to sneak through a level.
 This level, in particular, pulls out a plot device that makes it so the lone grunt is incapable of killing any earthlings